 - Any Cumulative Writing Portfolio writing piece that does not meet the mastery score must be revised and resubmitted.
 Prior to resubmission, a student must highlight all changes that have been made, then print out (if completed via word processor) and resubmit both the original piece and the updated version.

 - When resubmitting revised work, a student must make an appointment with Mr. Martin so that he or she can process the revisions with Mr. Martin.
 In fact, it is strongly suggested that a student schedules an appointment prior to revising his or her work so that both student and Mr. Martin can process the original writing piece together as well.

 - Once a portfolio assignment is resubmitted in this manner, Mr. Martin will re-score the assignment to determine an updated score for the writing piece.
 This score will be used to calculate the overall score for the portfolio.
-Please be aware that the original score for the assignment "is what it is" within the writing score of the quarter average.
+Please be aware that the original score for the assignment "is what it is" within the Marking Period GPA.

-- The Cumulative Writing Portfolio will be scored at the end of the school year and will account for half of a student’s Final Exam grade.
-(For example, if a student has four assignments within the Cumulative Writing Portfolio with scores of 86%, 98%, 90%, and 85%, this substantial writing grade would be an 89.75%.
-This score is then averaged with a student's final assignment score in order to determine an overall Final Exam grade.)
+- The Cumulative Writing Portfolio will be scored at the end of the school year and will account for a substantial portion of the Marking Period 6 GPA.
+(For example, if a student has three assignments within the Cumulative Writing Portfolio with scores of 82%, 94%, and 90%, this substantial writing grade would be an 88.67%!)